biojava/biojava.github.io/_wikis/BioJava:CambridgeDiscussion.md

 New classes should have an accompanying JUnit test that covers
 <b>all</b> methods.
 People frequently miss equals(), hashcode(),
-compare() but these have behaivour contracts that require they are all in logical agreement.
-Strange and hard to debug behaivour arises if they are not tested properly.
+compare() but these have behaviour contracts that require they are all in logical agreement.
+Strange and hard to debug behaviour arises if they are not tested properly.
 The toString() method should also be tested if it has been over-ridden because people start to rely on the value it produces.